ThomasKroes/GuacamoleWorkshop/intermediate/exercise.md

 ![launch](images/launch.png "Launch")
 12. If the connection is successfully established you should see the Blender GUI with a mesh models of a shopping cart:
 ![blender](images/blender.png "blender")
-*Press Ctrl + Alt + Shift to go to the settings menu during active connection
+*You can click Ctrl + Alt + Shift at any time to open the settings menu